 Refund entitlements will be based on the fee liability dates, as outlined in Table 6 above.
 Refunds will not be available on exam, resit or thesis only charges.
-Appeals in relation to a student's refund entitlement should be referred to the Director of Academic and Student Affairs.
+For appeals in relation to a student's refund entitlement see Section 11.